vuejs/v2.vuejs.org/src/guide/installation.md

 ### CDN

-Available on [jsdelivr](//cdn.jsdelivr.net/vue/{{vue_version}}/vue.min.js) or [cdnjs](//cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.min.js) (takes some time to sync so the latest version might not be available yet).

-Also available on [unpkg](https://unpkg.com/vue/dist/vue.min.js), which will reflect the latest version as soon as it is published to npm.
+Recommended: [unpkg](https://unpkg.com/vue), which will reflect the latest version as soon as it is published to npm.
 You can also browse the source of the npm package at [unpkg.com/vue/](https://unpkg.com/vue/).

-### CSP environments

-Some environments, such as Google Chrome Apps, enforce Content Security Policy (CSP), which prohibits the use of `new Function()` for evaluating expressions.
-The standalone build depends on this feature to compile templates, so is unusable in these environments.

-There _is_ a solution however.
-When using Vue in a build system with [Webpack + vue-loader](https://github.com/vuejs-templates/webpack-simple-2.0) or [Browserify + vueify](https://github.com/vuejs-templates/browserify-simple-2.0), your templates will be precompiled into `render` functions which work perfectly in CSP environments.
+Also available on [jsdelivr](//cdn.jsdelivr.net/vue/{{vue_version}}/vue.js) or [cdnjs](//cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js), but these two services take some time to sync so the latest release may not be available yet.

 ## NPM